scepman/scepman-docs/docs/scepman-configuration/optional/domain-controller-certificates.md

 ### CA certificate Renewal

-For a fully automated renewal of certificates, you should distribute ScepClient to **all** your domain controllers, together with the PowerShell script `enroll-dc-certificate.ps1` \(please ask the support for download while it is in Beta\).
+For a fully automated renewal of certificates, you should distribute ScepClient to **all** your domain controllers, together with the PowerShell script [enroll-dc-certificate.ps1](https://github.com/scepman/scepclient/blob/master/enroll-dc-certificate.ps1).
 Add a Scheduled task that executes the following command in a SYSTEM context:

 ```text
 powershell -ExecutionPolicy RemoteSigned c:\scepman\enroll-dc-certificate.ps1 -SCEPURL https://your-scepman-domain/dc -SCEPChallenge RequestPassword -ValidityThreshold (New-TimeSpan -Days 30)